element-hq/synapse/docs/sso_mapping_providers.md

         either accept this localpart or pick their own username.
 Otherwise this option has no effect.
 If omitted, defaults to `False`.
       - `display_name`: An optional string, the display name for the user.
+      - `picture`: An optional string, the avatar url for the user.
       - `emails`: A list of strings, the email address(es) to associate with this user.
 If omitted, defaults to an empty list.
 * `async def get_extra_attributes(self, userinfo, token)`